Monodromy dependence and connection formulae for isomonodromic tau functions: Introduction and statement of results

 The fourth section of the paper is concerned with the non-Fuchsian case.
 We begin with a detailed description of monodromy data for non-Fuchsian systems, that is, general systems (\ref{gensys0}) which allow for the presence of irregular singular points.
 We then introduce the form $\omega$ in this general case, and check that its exterior differential is a 2-form on $\mathcal M$ independent of isomonodromic times ${\mathcal T}$ (Theorem~\ref{omirrth}).
 We do not pursue the general case further.
 Instead, in Subsection~\ref{subsecPII}, we move to a nontrivial example of a $2\times2$ non-Fuchsian system whose isomonodromic deformations are described by the second Painlev\'e equation.
-The evaluation of the asymptotics of the form $\omega$, its further transformation to a closed form $\hat{\omega}$ and the evaluation of the connection constant for the corresponding Painlev\'e II tau function are done in Subsections~\ref{subsectauPII} and \ref{subsecconPII}.
+The evaluation of the asymptotics of the form $\omega$, its further transformation to a closed form $\hat{\omega}$ and the evaluation of the connection constant for the corresponding Painlev\'e II tau function up to the numerical factor are done in Subsections~\ref{subsectauPII} and \ref{subsecconPII}.
 This time the constant in question is the ratio of constant factors corresponding to the asymptotic behaviors of the tau function $\tau(t)$ along the rays $t \to +\infty$ and $t \to -\infty$.
-The result is given in Theorem \ref{theoP2}.
+Unlike in the Painlev\'e III case considered in \cite{IP}, the evaluation of the remaining numerical factor is not trivial, and it is given in Subsection \ref{numcoef}.
+The final formula for the PII constant is presented in Theorem \ref{theoP2IN} above.